quicwg/base-drafts/draft-ietf-quic-transport.md

 with an existing connection, or - for servers - potentially create a new connection.

-Hosts try to associate a packet with an existing connection.
+Endpoints try to associate a packet with an existing connection.
 If the packet has a non-zero-length Destination Connection ID corresponding to an existing connection, QUIC processes that packet accordingly.
 Note that more than one connection ID can be associated with a connection; see {{connection-id}}.

-If the Destination Connection ID is zero length and the packet matches the local address and port of a connection where the host used zero-length connection IDs, QUIC processes the packet as part of that connection.
+If the Destination Connection ID is zero length and the packet matches the local address and port of a connection where the endpoint used zero-length connection IDs, QUIC processes the packet as part of that connection.

 Endpoints can send a Stateless Reset ({{stateless-reset}}) for any packets that